IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 1. Inter-domain SR-TE

-This document analyses the inter-domain TE options for which the TE tunnel model, defined in {{TE-TUNNEL}}, could be used at the MPI for intra-domain or inter-domain TE configuration.
+This document analyses the inter-domain TE options for which the TE tunnel model, defined in {{!I-D.ietf-teas-yang-te}}, could be used at the MPI for intra-domain or inter-domain TE configuration.
 The analysis of other options is outside the scope of this draft.